snyderks/jekyll-and-kristian/_drafts/salary-and-col.md

 * Property tax
 * State income tax
-* Local sales tax (Chicago's is [10.25%!](https://www.avalara.com/taxrates/en/state-rates/illinois/cities/chicago/)
+* Local sales tax (Chicago's is [10.25%!](https://www.avalara.com/taxrates/en/state-rates/illinois/cities/chicago/))
 * Local income tax (this is mostly an Ohio thing.
 Lots of cities have a 1-2% income tax.)

 Here's some comparisons between Cincinnati and San Francisco (because I live in Cincinnati and San Francisco just because):

-All numbers assume the median home price in each city (except I chose Oakland to give SF a fighting chance) and a salary of $80K in Cincinnati, on the high end for a software engineer, reasons for which should be obvious soon.
+All numbers assume the median home price in each city[^1] [^2] (except I chose Oakland to give SF a fighting chance) and a salary of $80K in Cincinnati, on the high end for a software engineer, reasons for which should be obvious soon.

+Cost of living adjustment estimates that an equivalent salary to $80,000 in Cincinnati is $159,755.38 in San Francisco.[^3]

 Expense percentages based on income are based on the [Credit Counseling Society's Guidelines](https://www.nomoredebts.org/budgeting-guidelines),